 How Do You Manage To Come Up With Ideas For Posts Each Week And Not Run Out?

 Question by Benjamin Jr

 One of my biggest fears, when I started blogging, was that I wouldn’t have enough to say over time.
 Again, that was the same fear I had when I decided I’d start blogging every Sunday.
 Needless, to say I’ve been making it work.

 Just as I said earlier, I’m very comfortable with the idea of drawing inspiration, whether it be from things that happen to me, blog posts I read or current events happening in the world.
 It’s all about asking myself; ‘What do I want to say today?’.
 Some days I have a lot to say, other days I have nothing to say at all.

-Yesterday, I wrote about writer’s block and why it doesn’t have to be a bad thing, but it happens, more times than I’d like it to and that is something I just have to deal with.
+Recently, I wrote about writer’s block and why it doesn’t have to be a bad thing, but it happens, more times than I’d like it to and that is something I just have to deal with.

 Every single idea that comes my way, I write down in a notebook and the ones I bring to life I tick off the list.

-I think the more I write, the closer to a state of creativity I am, but there is also something great that happens when I stop for a while to take life in again and form new ideas.
-I don’t know yet if I can say that gets easier with time, but you do get used to the process of looking for the story to tell.
+I think the more I write, the closer to a state of creativity I am, but there is also something significant that happens when I stop for a while to take life in again and form new ideas.
+I don’t know yet if I can say that it gets easier with time, but you do get used to the process of looking for the story to tell.